klarkc/NBJoomlaAnt/README.md

     * Zips your component into a nbproject/package/projectname.zip file
     * FTPs your components files into the proper directories as long as remote.directory is set properly
     * (You do that in your project configuration when you specify Remote)
-    * Copies the files to your local Joomla! installation for testing.

 ## SHORT PROCESS